 The Southern Prize and State Fellowships is only possible through very generous donations from many individuals, foundations, and organizations.

-This year’s program is supported by: Cathy Adams, Alabama State Council on the Arts, Paul Stephen Benjamin, Kathleen Broda, Julia Brown, Joanne Calhoun, Ann and Frank Critz, Robert Paul Dean, Robert Dozier, Ronke Essien, Rick Fisher, Florida Division of Cultural Affairs, Fran and Arnold Gellman, Georgia Council for the Arts, Sonya Halpern, James Harrison III, K. Clay Haynes, Christian and Catherine Hersacher, David Howell, Kentucky Arts Council, Elliot Knight, Donna Krueger, J. Lett, Louisiana Division of the Arts, CJ Lyons’ Buy a Book, Make a Difference, William McKinney, Mississippi Arts Commission, North Carolina Arts Council, Karen Paty, Marie-Elysse Paulhus, Michael Quinlan and Mollie Quinlan-Hayes, Ben Rex, Scott Shanklin-Peterson and Terry Peterson, Sandy Shaughnessy, Kathy Shea and Phil Carney, South Carolina Arts Commission, Suzette M. Surkamer, Tennessee Arts Commission, and powered by The Hambidge Center for the Creative Arts and Sciences
+Recent supporters include: Cathy Adams, Alabama State Council on the Arts, Paul Stephen Benjamin, Kathleen Broda, Julia Brown, Joanne Calhoun, Ann and Frank Critz, Robert Paul Dean, Robert Dozier, Ronke Essien, Rick Fisher, Florida Division of Cultural Affairs, Fran and Arnold Gellman, Georgia Council for the Arts, Sonya Halpern, James Harrison III, K. Clay Haynes, Christian and Catherine Hersacher, David Howell, Kentucky Arts Council, Elliot Knight, Donna Krueger, J. Lett, Louisiana Division of the Arts, CJ Lyons’ Buy a Book, Make a Difference, William McKinney, Mississippi Arts Commission, North Carolina Arts Council, Karen Paty, Marie-Elysse Paulhus, Michael Quinlan and Mollie Quinlan-Hayes, Ben Rex, Scott Shanklin-Peterson and Terry Peterson, Sandy Shaughnessy, Kathy Shea and Phil Carney, South Carolina Arts Commission, Suzette M. Surkamer, Tennessee Arts Commission, and powered by The Hambidge Center for the Creative Arts and Sciences